How To Create The Best Lighting Solutions For Your Home

 Notice the emphasis made on “too few light sources”.
 The key to creating a wonderful home is to ask what you would need to improve any situation in terms of comfort, utility and beauty.
 The actual number of additional fixtures needed for a better lighting experience is well worth the investment.
 This is a case where less is definitely not more.

 It’s a common (default?) assumption that just one light source, usually an overhead light, is sufficient for lighting any room.
 Sooooo not true!
-The very best lighting solutions are based layering different lighting types.
+The very best lighting solutions are based on layering different lighting types.

-A strong harsh light anywhere or nearly dark corners in any room is NEVER going to feel like HOME.
+A strong harsh light anywhere oR nearly dark corners in any room is NEVER going to feel like HOME.

 How to create well balanced lighting solutions